From: "Yeshivat Har Etzion's Israel Koschitzky Virtual Beit

 compensation, then why did it employ in its written form an

-expression which could easily be understood
+expression which could easily

 (misinterpreted?) to mean bodily retaliation?
 Here, the Ibn